The Truth Behind Website Policies, Terms, & Conditions

-You know those terms and conditions pop-up windows you see before you signing into your favorite websites and/or streaming services?
+You know those website policies, terms and conditions pop-up windows you see before you signing into your favorite websites and/or streaming services?
 When was the last time you actually read them?
 Yes, you know you’re supposed to, but they’re often long and filled with legalese.
 On the other side, as a business owner, you might question whether or not you even need them for your website.
 Just because few people review them properly doesn’t mean you should omit this important inclusion.

 Are you legally required to have website terms and conditions?

 After all, the court can use these explanations to determine what contractual obligations (if any) existed between you and your customers.
 In the absence of terms and conditions, you’re leaving your liability completely open to interpretation.
 So, while it’s not a legal mandate, it’s definitely a recommended provision to protect yourself and your business.

 What should be included in your terms and conditions?